 At least 1-2 years of supervisory experience with knowledge about clinical mental health and positive behavioral supports.

-Current valid US issued driver's license and ability to provide registered and insured automobile for work related purposes.
+Current valid US issued driver's license for work related purposes, including transporting clients in a company vehicle

 Demonstrated strong work ethic, ability to work independently, and ability to contribute to team objectives required.